plblum/jivs/planning/Builder Redesign Pt3.md

 ### 8. Short implementation notes

 * The names `parentValue()` and `fieldValue(...)` are chosen for readability, not because the builder literally carries runtime values.
-* The preferred public builder names are `SingleFieldConditionBuilder` and `MultiFieldConditionBuilder`.
+* The preferred public builder names are `FluentSingleFieldConditionBuilder` and `FluentMultiFieldConditionBuilder`.
-* They share an abstract base class `FieldConditionBuilderBase`.
+* They share an abstract base class `FluentFieldConditionBuilderBase`.
 * The preferred callback parameter name in docs and examples is `subject`.
 * The core implementation concern is whether generated child condition configs omit or populate `valueHostName`.
 * This change should preserve the existing callback model from KD-01.